Chemical Management Guide

 How chemicals enter the body is also known as the route of exposure.
 No chemical can cause adverse health effects without first coming into contact with the body.

-Routes of entry for Chemicals
+Routes of Entry for Chemicals

-The routes of entry are:
+The routes of entry for chemical exposure are:

-1. Inhalation
+Inhalation

 Inhalation (breathing in) of contaminated air is the most common way that workplace products enter the body.

-2. Ingestion
+Ingestion

-Ingestion (swallowing) contaminated materials in the workplace is usually accidental and occurs if hands are contaminated.
-This is one of many reasons why there are rules around handwashing, not smoking, and not eating or drinking or chewing gum in the workplace.
+Ingestion (swallowing) of contaminated materials in the workplace is usually accidental and occurs if hands are contaminated.
+This is one of many reasons why there are several rules around handwashing, not smoking, and not eating or drinking or chewing gum in the workplace.

-3. Contact
+Contact

-4. Absorption
+Absorption

 Absorption is when chemicals enter the body through the pores of the skin and travel to certain organs like the liver where they can cause damage.